 Road transport infrastructure see schedule 6 of the Transport Infrastructure Act 1994.
 Note: Road transport infrastructure means transport infrastructure relating to roads.

 Road works see schedule 6 of the Transport Infrastructure Act 1994.
 Note: Road works means:

-- 1. works done for: - a. establishing or constructing roads or things associated with roads; or - b. maintaining roads or things associated with roads (other than public utility plant); or - c. facilitating the operation or safety of road transport infrastructure; or - d. establishing, constructing or maintaining road transport infrastructure, other than road transport infrastructure if the works are: - i. directly related to an activity mentioned in subparagraph a, b and c - ii. necessary for the safety, efficiency, operation or structural integrity of transport infrastructure, or - road access works; or - 3. works declared under a regulation to be road works.
+- 1. works done for: - a. establishing or constructing roads or things associated with roads; or - maintaining roads or things associated with roads (other than public utility plant); or facilitating the operation or safety of road transport infrastructure; or - c. facilitating the operation or safety of road transport infrastructure; or d. establishing, constructing or maintaining road transport infrastructure, other than road transport infrastructure if the works are:

+i. directly related to an activity mentioned in subparagraph a, b and c - ii. necessary for the safety, efficiency, operation or structural integrity of transport infrastructure, or - 2. road access works; or - 3. works declared under a regulation to be road works.